gauravnadkarni/google-drive-xlsx-health-data-mcp-server/README.md

 A Model Context Protocol (MCP) server for accessing and analyzing health metrics data stored in Google Drive spreadsheets.

+## 📖 Related Article

+📚 **Read the accompanying Medium article**: [What I Learned Building My First MCP Server From Scratch](https://medium.com/@nadkarnigaurav/what-i-learned-building-my-first-mcp-server-from-scratch-6e53e268453a)

+_Learn about the architecture, implementation details, and real-world use cases of this MCP server in the comprehensive technical write-up._

 ## Features

 - **Health Data Integration**: Connects to Google Drive to access health metrics data